-When selecting a rifle scope as a general purpose hunting model the first thing that should be understood is that in most cases shots even out in the open country of the American west will be at or under 400 yards.
-In most cases, shots taken are well inside 200 yards being most hunters do not train for long range shooting and even those that do understand a bullets flight so well and taking a shot beyond the effective range of the bullet, or the ability of the shooter is asking for a wounded animal and no hunter worth his or her salt ever wants to see that happen.
+So, you want a rifle scope as a general-purpose hunting model?
+Then the first thing to understand is that in most cases shots in the open country of the American west will be at or under 400 yards.
+Often, shots taken are well inside 200 yards.
+Most hunters do not even train for long-range shooting.
+Taking a shot beyond the effective range of the bullet, or the ability of the shooter, is asking for a wounded animal.
+No hunter worth his or her salt ever wants to see that happen.

-The following are a group of scopes that fit the needs of the hunter across all types of terrain and weather conditions in the field.
+The following are my picks for the best rifle scopes for many purpose.
+They will fit the needs of the hunter in all types of terrain and weather conditions.

 - 1. Leupold VX-Freedom 450

 - 3. Leupold FX-II Ultralight 2.5X20mm Rifle Scope.

 - 4. Bushnell Trophy Shotgun Scope with Doa 200 Reticle, 3-9 x 40mm, Matte Black

 - 5. Bushnell 3-9×40 Riflescope with DZ 223 Reticle

 - 6. Bushnell AR Optics Drop Zone-223 Lunette de visée avec tourelles, 1-4 x 24 mm